benmvp/slides/2019/reactathon/react-eco.md

 - Ok, enough about me
 - Let's talk about the React ecosystem
 - Going to be *a lot* of stuff covered
-  * Probably not going to teach you how to use any given lib
+  * Not going to be able to teach you how to use any given lib
   * Instead my goal is to expose you to the libs so you can investigate
   * Will also give my preferences
 - Tweeted a link to slides cuz there will be **a lot** of resources